VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

   You can specify `-remoteWrite.dropSamplesOnOverload` command-line flag in order to drop the ingested samples instead of returning the error to clients in this case.
 - It suspends consuming data from [Kafka side](#reading-metrics-from-kafka) or [Google PubSub side](#pubsub-integration) until the remote storage becomes available.
   You can specify `-remoteWrite.dropSamplesOnOverload` command-line flag in order to drop the fetched samples instead of suspending data consumption from Kafka or Google PubSub.
+- It drops samples pushed to `vmagent` via non-HTTP protocols and logs the error.
+Pass `-remoteWrite.dropSamplesOnOverload` on order to suppress error messages in this case.
 - It drops samples [scraped from Prometheus-compatible targets](#how-to-collect-metrics-in-prometheus-format), because it is better to drop samples instead of blocking the scrape process.
 - It drops [stream aggregation](https://docs.victoriametrics.com/stream-aggregation.html) output samples, because it is better to drop output samples